 Parties should not draw up separation agreements that are deliberately ambiguous in the assumption that the court will rewrite and correct agreements.
 It is not the court’s task to rewrite an agreement to clarify it or to address the unhappiness of one or more parties about the details in the contract. , However, when a court finds an agreement to be vague, the court may take evidence to clarify its meaning.

-Can a Divorce Court Invalidate a Maryland Separation Agreement?
+Can a Divorce Court Invalidate a Baltimore Separation Agreement?

 A court will strike out an agreement if it can be shown it was unconscionable or was obtained under fraud, duress, or undue influence.
 These areas can be difficult to prove.

-Our Maryland divorce lawyers are sometimes asked what happens if only one section of a separation agreement was judged to be unfair or unconscionable.
+Our Baltimore marital separation agreement lawyers are sometimes asked what happens if only one section of a separation agreement was judged to be unfair or unconscionable.
 Typically, one party may not agree to the favorable part of the agreement and remove a less desirable part.
 Wiping out the obligation of one of the spouses may render the rest of the contract unfair.
 A court is more likely to invalidate the whole agreement than strike out a single clause and retain the rest of the agreement.

 How Long Must Couples Wait for a Divorce After Drawing Up a Separation Agreement?